 The book discusses the training involved and becoming a United States Navy SEAL.
 Also, it goes on to talk about two specific missions: One was the attempted rescue of Private First Class Bergdahl, and the other was about the Somali pirate incident.
 The author of this book, Mark Owen, was a part of the Navy SEAL Team Six.
 He was one of the first few people to go into Laden’s room.

-According to this book, he witnessed the death, risked his life, and his other team members did.
-Mark Owen is not as real name as all the other people mentioned in the book.
-Everybody’s name is changed on national security grounds because they have their lives kept secret.
+According to this book, he witnessed the death and risked his life, and his other team members did.
+Mark Owen is not a real name like everyone mentioned in the book.
+Everybody’s name is changed on national security grounds because their lives are kept secret.
 Before the Laden raid, Mark Owen talks about his early life in Alaska.

-I enjoyed this memoir because I wanted to know more about what it takes to become a United States Navy SEAL.
-If you collect this book, a good portion of the profits will go to charities of Mark Owen.
+I enjoyed this memoir because I wanted to know more about becoming a United States Navy SEAL.
+If you collect this book, a good portion of the profits will go to the charities of Mark Owen.
 The book is still available in all major bookstores.
 The paperback and hardcover quality is impressive, and the audiobook is like a live show.
 So, don’t miss this book if you like Navy SEALs.

 Author: Mark Owen